miekg/lboverlay/README.md

 This plugin uses the DNS to receive health check, another way (and more where the industry is heading to) is using the xDS protocol from Envoy.

+## Bugs

+DNSSEC is not handled at all.
+Currently the happy path works, but NXDOMAIN, NODATA, etc, are not handled at all.